Engineering Article

 params: request.params,

-body: JSON.stringify(request.body ?? {}),
+body: request.body ?? {},

 });

-if (request?.user) {
+if (request.user) {

 scope.setUser({

-id: request?.user?.userId,
+id: request.user.userId,

-email: request?.user?.userEmail,
+email: request.user.userEmail,

-username: request?.user?.userName,
+username: request.user.userName,

 });